 It is also advised to use different domain names for different categories, as the ESP also keeps track of the domain reputation.
 For example,

 This tip can facilitate your emails to avoid spam box.

 The email provider, say Yahoo, Gmail, should have an idea that you are a company sending emails to people.
 Otherwise, your emails will end up as spam.
 For this, authentication is needed.

-There are various ways of authentication, few are SPF(Sender Policy Framework), DKIM(DomainKeys Identified Mail) & DMARC( Domain-based Message Authentication, Reporting, and Conformance).
-A good description of this can be read here.
+There are various ways of authentication, few are SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail) & DMARC ( Domain-based Message Authentication, Reporting, and Conformance).

-Do let me know which of the above points was acting as a hurdle for your mail to land up at the Spam box rather than Inbox of your recipients.
+Do let us know which of the above points was acting as a hurdle for your mail to land up at the Spam box rather than Inbox of your recipients.